MBJ-2002/LUSC-with-Xception/readme.md

 ### Metrics:
  - Precision : 0.8981
- - Recall: 0.8933
+ - Recall : 0.8933
- - F1 Score: 0.8927
+ - F1 Score : 0.8927
- - Average Inference Time per Image: 0.1071 seconds
+ - Average Inference Time per Image : 0.1071 seconds
+ - Trained on RTX 2060 Mobile

 ### To classify custom images
- - use the function classify_new_image('path_to_model', 'path_to_image')
+ - use the function `classify_new_image('path_to_model', 'path_to_image')`

 ### About Dataset:
  - Total Classes : 21